 Saadique:

 By nature and by profession, I take calculated risks.
-Lower risk usually means lower reward, so I sometimes push myself to take slightly more risk.
+It’s important to understand the correlation of risk and reward.
+Lower risk means lower reward, so sometimes I would push myself to take slightly more risk.

 But what really changed is clarity.
-If I invest 10% of my income consistently, I know what it becomes in five, ten, or twenty years.
+If I invest 10% of my income consistently in a well diversified fund/ETF, I know what it could be in five, ten, or twenty years.
 That visibility lets me make decisions confidently.

-If I know I’m saving and investing 30%, then I don’t feel pressured to spend 90% of my income.
-I think about what I truly value.
+If I know I’m saving and investing 30%, then I don’t feel pressured to spend 70% of my income.
+With this mindset, you spend only on what you truly value and avoid unnecessary spending.

-For example, daily expensive coffee or business class travel isn’t important to me.
-Visiting family multiple times a year is important.
+For example, daily coffees or business class travel isn’t important to me.
+Visiting family multiple times a year and going on vacation is important.
 So I adjust my spending accordingly.

-Even with real estate FOMO in Dubai, I ran the numbers.
-In 2017, I couldn’t afford a 1 million property.
+Even with buzz around Dubai on the real estate investment, I ran the numbers.
+In 2017, I don’t think couldn’t afford a AED 1 million property.
 But I knew that by increasing my investment rate slightly and staying consistent, by 2022 I could afford more.
-That certainty helps you sleep at night.
+That certainty helps you sleep at night and make good decisions backed with numbers.

 How do you manage lifestyle expansion in a consumer-driven city like Dubai?